rkuma183/wilsonmar.github.io/_posts/2016-07-20-tech-conferences.md

 ## More #

-TODO: Arrange this in a sortable table.
+TODO: Arrange this in a sortable table using https://datatables.net/

 ## More on Evanglism #